-D-dimer is especially useful when a health practitioner thinks that something other than deep vein thrombosis or pulmonary embolism is causing the symptoms.
-It is a quick, non-invasive way to help rule out abnormal or excess clotting.
-However, it should not be used when the probability of pulmonary emobism is high based on clinical assessment.
+D-dimer is especially useful when a healthcare practitioner thinks that something other than deep vein thrombosis or pulmonary embolism is causing the symptoms.
+It is a quick, non-invasive way to help rule out abnormal or excess clotting as the underlying cause.
+However, it should not be used when the probability of pulmonary embolism is high based on clinical assessment.

 When a person has symptoms of disseminated intravascular coagulation (DIC), such as bleeding gums, nausea, vomiting, severe muscle and abdominal pain, seizures, and decreased urine output, a D-dimer test may be ordered, along with a PT, PTT, fibrinogen, and platelet count, to help diagnose the condition.
 D-dimer may also be ordered at intervals when someone is undergoing treatment for DIC to help monitor its progress.

 A normal or "negative" D-dimer result (D-dimer level is below a predetermined cut-off threshold) means that it is most likely that the person tested does not have an acute condition or disease causing abnormal clot formation and breakdown.
 Most health practitioners agree that a negative D-dimer is most valid and useful when the test is done for people who are considered to be at low to moderate risk for thrombosis.
 The test is used to help rule out clotting as the cause of symptoms.

 A positive D-dimer result may indicate the presence of an abnormally high level of fibrin degradation products.
 It indicates that there may be significant blood clot (thrombus) formation and breakdown in the body, but it does not tell the location or cause.
 For example, it may be due to a venous thromboembolism (VTE) or disseminated intravascular coagulation (DIC).
 Typically, the D-dimer level is very elevated in DIC.